spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/04.images/docs.md

 ---
 title: Images
+media_order: 'thumbnail.png,Screen Shot 2020-09-24 at 11.28.46 am.png'
 ---

 ### Images

 Images are raster based [PNG's](https://en.wikipedia.org/wiki/PNG), [JPG's](https://en.wikipedia.org/wiki/JPEG) or [JPEG's](https://en.wikipedia.org/wiki/JPEG) that you can curate for use in workflows.
-The difference between images and illustrations
+The difference between **images** and **illustrations** is that images are raster based, meaning you cannot change the color of them and they loose quality if you enlarge them.
+On the other hand illustrations are vector based and can change color and be resized to anything.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/04.images/thumbnail.png)